First the story, then a few comments:

 The question then might be why did I see a jingle shell when the target was a planet?
 This was a symbolic image rather than an accurate, literal representation.
 The answer is that when information is downloaded from what I’ll call here the non-material thought stream, it is often in this form.
 A picture really can be worth a thousand words.
 It certainly was an efficient way to communicate the target to me.
 I’m a life-long shell hunter and the jingle shell is one of my favorites.
 It is lustrous, appears in colors from dark grey or black to white, in pearly pinks, glowing golds, and coral tones, and it has a bumpy surface.
 The field of blue the shell was suspended in seems an obvious way for my dream-mind to depict space.

 There are people who assume that because what is seen by remote viewers is often not a clearly defined scene or a detailed site such as you would actually see in a photograph, that it’s worthless – or a fraud.
 Highly accurate, realistic information can be gained by skilled viewers, but often what is presented is a more general representation.
-A picture is worth a thousand words: the human mind can quickly capture in images and sense impressions what might take paragraphs to describe.
+With a picture or design, the human mind can quickly capture in images and sense impressions what might take paragraphs to describe.
 The RV method also includes thorough procedures for interpreting what has been perceived.
 There is a great deal more to say about RV techniques – but not in this post.

-For me “seeing” Mars made me give up my certainty that even if this form of awareness existed, it wasn’t something I could know about directly.
+For me “seeing” Mars made me give up my certainty that even if this form of awareness existed, it wasn’t something I could know about directly myself.
 This opening led to other experiences as I explored intuition, psychic phenomena, and subtle energies.
 Psychologist Charles Tart has written,

 “My studies have convinced me that so-called ‘ordinary’ or ‘normal’ experience is just the tip of the iceberg and we have possibilities that are not only exciting but which make more sense of the human condition than ordinary knowledge alone.” *

 I’m not interested in promoting RV – although I do want to counter the rigid skepticism of Wikipedia – but I am very interested in encouraging everyone to seek their own experiences of the non-material dimensions of reality.
-I also want to support balance: it’s important to neither accept blindly nor to dismiss too quickly the evidence of those dimensions.
+(And, it is important to choose Remote Viewing trainers who are truly well-trained and respected.)
+I also want to support balance – it’s important to neither accept blindly nor to dismiss too quickly the evidence of those dimensions.

 There are many good books about Remote Viewing, but at the head of the list I would put Joseph McMoneagle’s MIND TREK: Exploring Consciousness, Time, and Space Through Remote Viewing.
 (Published by Hampton Roads, 1993, 1997.)